jSUNSH1NEw/Vuetify-netlify-example/README.md

-# jl project is about a nex artcile from me and Benoit lena for the construction of a vue app with vue Routeur and vuesax component
+# This is project about a new artcile that i have construct with Lena Benoit
+## for the construction of a vue app with
+ - vue Routeur
+ - Netlify
+ - vuesax component

 ## Project setup
 ```